-Can You Charge An Electric Car In The Rain?
-This question might sound silly but there are some legitimate reasons can you charge an electric car in the rain? why you might want to charge an electric car during wet weather?
+why you might want to charge an electric car during rain?
 Let’s take a look at what charging electric cars in the rain could mean for your wallet and your car.
 Here’s everything you need to know about charging your car no matter the weather outside

 If you don’t have access to a garage or covered parking area there is no reason to worry about charging your car during a rainy day.
 The basic idea behind charging electric cars in the rain is simple Your charger the equipment on your car that plugs into an outlet and charges your battery takes AC power from your house and converts it into DC power for your battery.